To recognize and celebrate the world’s best ECLS programs

 The Center of Excellence Committee

-Tracy Morrison is a Registered Nurse with a Master’s in Quality Assurance with a focus in healthcare and customer service.
-She has been the ECMO Coordinator at Miami Valley Hospital in Dayton, Ohio for the last 22 years and is the Quality Coordinator for the 67 bed level IIIb NICU.
-Tracy grows vegetables for the neighborhood and enjoys reading a good book while enjoying a glass of wine.
-Tracy is one of the founding members of the ELSO Award and currently serves as Co-Chair of the ELSO Award of Excellence in Life Support Committee and serves on the ELSO Steering Committee.
+Tracy Morrison is a Registered Nurse with a Master’s in Quality Assurance.
+Tracy is dedicated to transforming the depth and breadth of clinical bedside nursing.
+She is an ECMO Coordinator at Miami Valley Hospital in Dayton, Ohio and is the Quality Coordinator for the 67 bed level IIIb NICU.
+Tracy was awarded National Magnet Nurse of the Year for Transformational Leadership in 2021.
+She is a Fellow of the Extracorporeal Life Support Organization.
+Tracy has published multiple peer reviewed articles regarding extracorporeal life support, as well as chapters in the ELSO ECMO Specialist Training Manuals and the ELSO Red Books.
+Tracy has two sons and enjoys growing abundant flowers and vegetables.
+Tracy is one of the founding members of the ELSO Award and currently serves as Co-Chair of the ELSO Award of Excellence in Life Support Committee, the inaugural Chair of the ELSO Quality Committee and serves on the ELSO Steering Committee.

-Barb Haney is a Pediatric Nurse Practitioner and Pediatric Clinical Nurse Specialist at Children’s Mercy Kansas City in Kansas City, Missouri.
-Barb has been in a leadership role with the ECMO program since 1987 and is actively involved in quality improvement projects and safety work in the Level IV NICU as well as the ECMO program.
-She has been married to Mike for 40 years and has 3 adult sons.
-In her spare time, Barb enjoys relaxing at the lake, reading, and holding her new granddaughter.
-Barb is one of the founding members of the ELSO Award and currently serves as Co-Chair of the ELSO Award of Excellence in Life Support Committee.
+Barb Haney, RN, MSN, RNC-NIC, CPNP-AC, FELSO Barb Haney recently retired after 40 years of nursing at Children’s Mercy Kansas City in Kansas City, Missouri.
+Barb was in a leadership role with the ECMO program since 1987, and actively involved in quality improvement and safety work in the Level IV NICU as well as the ECMO program.
+Barb has published multiple peer reviewed articles regarding extracorporeal life support, as well as chapters in the ELSO ECMO Specialist Training Manuals and the ELSO Red Book.
+She was recognized as a Fellow of the Extracorporeal Life Support Organization (FELSO) in 2017.
+She has been married to Mike for 46 years and has 3 adult sons.
+In her spare time, Barb enjoys relaxing at the lake, reading and spending time with her 4 grandkids.
+Barb is one of the founding members of the ELSO Award and remains an active emeritus member of the ELSO Award of Excellence in Life Support Committee

-Cory Ellis is a pediatric perfusionist and ECMO co-coordinator at Children’s Hospital Colorado.
+Cory Ellis, CCP, FELSO Cory Ellis is a pediatric perfusionist and ECMO co-coordinator at Children’s Hospital Colorado.
 He graduated with honors from the Ohio State University where he found pediatrics and a love for college football rivalry.
-Cory pumps cases, is a Clinical Instructor for the Midwestern University perfusion program and shares a management role for the Children’s Colorado ECMO team.
-In addition to his clinical and leadership responsibilities Cory serves on the editorial board for Perfusion, is involved in ECMO research, volunteers in his community, coaches Little League baseball and works to keep up with his wife and 3 boys.
+Cory pumps cases, is a Clinical Instructor for the MUSC and Nebraska perfusion programs and shares a management role for the Children’s Colorado ECMO team.
+He has been recognized as both a Fellow of Pediatric Perfusion by AmSect and a Fellow of the Extracorporeal Life Support Organization.
+In addition to his clinical and leadership responsibilities Cory serves on the editorial board for Perfusion, has published extensively in peer reviewed journals, volunteers in his community, coaches a Junior Olympic Archery Development team and works to keep up with his wife and 3 boys.
 Cory has been a member of the ELSO Award for Excellence in Life Support Committee since 2014.